 Several years ago I started a little nursery business where I sold plants at a local farmer’s market.
 It was a fun garden side hustle but ultimately I closed it down and shifted to a different business as our family needs changed.
+My dream has always been (and still is really) to have my own nursery.
 Every now and then I go back and think about those days and how I may have done things better or cheaper.
 One question that I think of sometimes is “could you start a plant nursery with no money?”

 When I say no money, I mean from scratch, zero, zilch, you get the point.
 The ideal scenario is that you start your plant nursery with at least a small amount of cash on hand but there are ways to get around that if needed.